zzybluebell/tp/docs/UserGuide.md

 ### 4. Setting and updating the password : `set`

-Sets and updates the password to login as manger.
+Sets and updates the password used to login as manager.

 Format: `set -pass/<PASSWORD>`